 The placement can be for a current or different role within a workplace where you are currently employed, but it must:

 To apply for the Self-sourced Placement Program:

 Once you are enrolled, the WIL Hub placements team will email you with further information about the application process.

 Apply via the Sonia Online platform.
 We’ll send you instructions on how to do this once you have enrolled in the unit.

 As part of your Sonia application, you will be asked to include:

 If your placement meets the requirements, we'll send your host organisation placement paperwork to complete.
 Once we receive the completed paperwork, we will notify you if your placement has been approved.

-You'll be expected to complete the placement during the semester.
+You'll be expected to complete a minimum of 40 hours and a maximum of 210 hours placement during the semester.
 Your host organisation must be based in Australia and all paperwork must be approved by the end of Week 2 of semester.